Politics of Veneto: Municipalities

 Twenty-six comuni, hence municipalities, of Veneto have more than 25,000 inhabitants.

-Of these, seven have mayors representing Liga Veneta, five the Democratic Party, five the Brothers of Italy and two Forza Italia.
-Six mayors are non-party independents: two of these are supported by the Democratic Party and its centre-left allies, two jointly by Liga Veneta, the Brothers of Italy and Forza Italia, and two by local non-partisan coalitions.
+Of these, the Democratic Party and the Brothers of Italy have five mayors each, Liga Veneta four, Forza Italia two, Liga Veneta Repubblica and Us Moderates one each.
+Additionally, nine mayors are non-party independents: four jointly supported by Liga Veneta, the Brothers of Italy and Forza Italia, three by the Democratic Party and its centre-left allies, two by local non-partisan coalitions.

 In the following table, inhabitants are updated according to April 2024 ISTAT figures and, in case of non-party independent mayors supported by partisan coalitions, the party to which the mayor is closest or the largest party in the coalition is indicated in brackets.